Our minutes are all on GovernorHub and our clerk has access to them if required.

 In September 2015 St Mary's Church of England Primary School joined the Diocese of Ely Multi-Academy Trust (DEMAT) and became an academy.
 Our governing board is known as a Local Governing Body.
 The DEMAT has delegated responsibilities to our Local Governing Body; to find out more please see the Scheme of Delegation below.
 For more information about DEMAT please click here.

-I've worked at St Mary's as a Teaching Assistant for eleven years and have been a governor for about six years.
-I'm a member of the Resources Committee and have just become responsible for health and safety as a governor.
+I've worked at St Mary's as a Teaching Assistant for fifteen years and have been a governor for about nine years.
+I am now HLTA and Family and Inclusion worker and have just qualified as a Designated Safeguarding Deputy for St Mary's.
+I am responsible for health and safety as a governor and youth and adult mental health first aider.
 I enjoy working at St Mary's and am very committed to our children, their welfare and their education.
-As from September I am taking on the role of Inclusion Worker.
-I have two boys aged 13 and 16.
+I have two sons aged 18 and 21.
 I enjoy socialising with friends, going to the theatre and spending time with my family.

 I have lived in St Neots for over thirty years and have two grown up daughters and two granddaughters.
 I am a member of St Neots Parish church and am also on the PCC.
-I have always worked in education, both as a teacher in secondary schools, and more recently for Cambridgeshire County Council working on Behaviour Support and Inclusion.
-St Marys is a lovely caring and inclusive environment with a Christian ethos and I look forward to getting to know the staff, children, and families to support the great work the school is doing.
+I always worked in education, both as a teacher in secondary schools, and more recently for Cambridgeshire County Council working on Behaviour Support and Inclusion.
+Since retiring I have been our church’s Trustee for the St Neots Foodbank, and am the town’s Advocate for the Acts435 charity.
+St Marys has done remarkable work to support the children and their families throughout the last year and during the lockdowns, and I look forward to being able to come into school again to work with the team to support the school’s continuing improvement.